Tracking A Teen’s Car With GPS Tracking

 Bree: Invasion of privacy of YOUR CHILDS LIFE AND SAFETY?
 Until they are 18 they are a minor and left in OUR care.
 So if he has those concerns, by all means, I vote tracking.

 Angela: I have spoken to CPS about privacy issues.
 You are the parent it is NOT INVADING PRIVACY IF THEY ARE UNDER 18.
 Even phones!

-Jessica: My mom did it to all of her kids and we didn’t even know til we got in trouble
+Jessica: My mom did it to all of her kids and we didn’t even know till we got in trouble

 Alex: HELL YES!!!!
 Without question.
 That’s is our job as parents.
-If they are doing things they aren’t suppose to …….
+If they are doing things they aren’t supposed to …….
 TRACK EM AND SMACK EM.